 In 2015, Neininger wrote and directed Offending the Audience, an anti-theater-surveillance-tour-de-farce.
-In collaboration with Portland-based Liminal and John Berendzen, Neininger orchestrated a complex musical, visual and conceptual score: sonically, rhythmic sung- spoken textual textures interact with an electronic soundscape and fractured media self-reflections; surveillance technology confronts the audience fumbling with messy feedback loops in the dark.
+In collaboration with Portland-based Liminal and John Berendzen, Neininger orchestrated a complex musical, visual and conceptual score: sonically, rhythmic sung- spoken texts interact with messy surveillance feedback loops.

 Born in Nuremberg, Neininger grew up in Berlin (somebody had to) and moved to N.Y.C. after the fall of the wall to study film, art and philosophy.
 He has more than 15 years experience in arts, business, education, and nonprofit management in Germany, Australia and the US.

 He has served as interim director of the Jacob Lawrence Gallery at the School of Art and as executive director of 911 Media Arts Center in Seattle, a nonprofit organization that supports media artists and filmmakers.